Avassophia/Spam-Detection/README.md

 ## Conclusion and Further Directions
 We implemented a Multinomial Naive Bayes (MNB) classifier from scratch for spam detection and validated it against scikit-learn’s MultinomialNB, achieving equivalent accuracy, precision, and recall.
 This confirms the reliability of our approach while underscoring the practical importance of spam filtering for email security and user experience.
-- Explore different text classification models, such as bag-of-words and TF-IDF
+- Explore different text classification models, such as bag-of-words and TF-IDF.
-- Test alternative models (e.g., logistic regression, random forests, SVM)
+- Test alternative models (e.g., logistic regression, random forests, SVM).
-- Improve preprocessing with stemming, lemmatization, and handling irregular punctuation
+- Improve preprocessing with stemming, lemmatization, and handling irregular punctuation.